Davidyz/metia/README.md

 Alternatively, you may look for other more powerful ffmpeg wrappers that has support for more ffmpeg features, but that is beyond the scope of this project.

+### Command Line Interface
+This tool provides command-line interface for convenience.

+* `metia-probe`: print the media info in a nicer (less messy) format

 ## Development
 This library is hosted on this [Github repository][repo_url].
 Visit to